scordio/jimfs-junit-jupiter/README.md

 The factory will be used for all `@TempDir` annotations unless the `factory` attribute of the annotation specifies a different type.

+### Limitations

+Jimfs JUnit Jupiter only supports annotated fields or parameters of type `Path`, as Jimfs is a non-default file system and `File` instances can only be associated with the default file system.

 ## Improvements